nacos-group/nacos-sdk-csharp/docs/guide/v1.0.1/guide.rst

 Only when 'ConfigUseRpc' and 'NamingUseRpc' are set to true, gPRC will be used to interact with Nacos server, otherwise HTTP will be used.

+And `Namespace` should be set to the Namespace Id in the nacos console, not the Namespace name!!!!!!

 Configuration changes
 --------------------------